okta/workflows-templates/workflows/offboard_google_workspace_users/readme.md

 ## Overview

 This template performs several tasks in Google Workspace when offboarding a target user.
-These flows execute when a user is added to a specified Okta group.

 You can configure different actions for the Google Workspace user: